Best Beaches on Long Island

 While its selling point may be the Sunday music concerts, North Hempstead Beach park offers plenty to keep people of all ages entertained for an entire day at the beach.
 Get your friend circle together, fuel up the jeep and drive up to North Hempstead this weekend!

-The second beach from the North Shore of Long Island that is featured on this list, Cedar Beach is another great option to plan your next adventure around.
+Cedar Beach is on the South Shore of Long Island, and is another great option to plan your next adventure around.
 Its views are accentuated by a dense and colorful nature preserve located on the opposite side of the ocean, flanking the beach.
 Paved walkways across the preserve as well as pavilions offer visitors a dynamic scenery featuring forest, sand and ocean.

 Cedar beach is also the second beach featured on this list that hosts live music events.
 Somewhat of a secret among locals, it is rarely crowded and visitors often come here for peace and quiet during the weekdays.
 Similar to many beaches on this list, Cedar also features a small recreational park that includes camping and picnic grounds and offers visitors with a plethora of recreational activities.